ds5110/git-intro/README.md

 Add/update the `.gitignore` file to keep big things from getting pushed to github.

-### Reproducibility
+## Document for reproducibility

-Download the source CSV from the [ISLR2](http://statlearning.com) website with the following command
+Download the CSV file from the [ISL](http://statlearning.com) website with the following command

 ```
 make data